SwiftNemesis/Codepath/README.md

 ## Malware Capture and Identification

-**Summary:** We will finding the malware that was captured by the dinoaea honeypot, and then checking it against the VirusTotal database and [ClamAV](https://www.clamav.net) (OpenSource Antivirus)
+**Summary:** We will finding the malware that was captured by the dinoaea honeypot, and then checking it against the [VirusTotal](https://www.virustotal.com/gui/home/search) database and [ClamAV](https://www.clamav.net) (OpenSource Antivirus)

 It should be stored in `/opt/dionaea/var/lib/dionaea/binaries/`

 As we can see below, running ClamAV allowed us to see how many traces of Malware it recognized.
 It missed about 3 traces of malware, which is room for concern.

+**OF NOTE:** a majority of these are actually WannaCry which is an extremely common self duplicating randomware worm.

 <img src="clamscan-image.png">